-Presently, there are two disputes, one involving claims for "New York Dock" and other income protection benefits and the second involving contractual obligations of a fiber optic codeveloper, Williams Communications, LLC ("Williams Communications"), where the aggregated range of loss could be from zero to \$55 million.
+Presently, there are two disputes, one involving claims for income protection benefits and the second involving contractual obligations of a fiber optic codeveloper, WilTel Communications, LLC (f/k/a Williams Communications, LLC) ("WilTel"), where the aggregated range of loss could be from zero to \$45 million.
 Management believes that NS will prevail in both these matters.
 However, unfavorable outcomes in either of these matters could result in accruals that could be significant to results of operations in a particular year or quarter.

-Several hundred claims have been filed with NSR on behalf of employees furloughed after June 1, 1999, for various periods of time, alleging that the furloughs were a result of the Conrail transaction and seeking "New York Dock" income protection benefits.
-Several labor organizations have initiated arbitration on behalf of individual employees.
-Two significant cases have been heard.
-Both resulted in an award favorable to NSR.
+A number of claims have been filed with NSR on behalf of employees furloughed after June 1, 1999, for various periods of time, alleging that the furloughs were a result of the Conrail transaction and seeking "New York Dock" income protection benefits.
 Other disputes are pending wherein similar benefits are sought under labor agreement provisions that, in management's judgment, do not apply to the involved circumstances.
+A number of claims on behalf of individual employees have been submitted to arbitration.
+Three significant cases have been heard and NSR received favorable decisions in each of them.

-On January 29, 2003, the United States District Court for the Northern District of Georgia entered an order requiring Williams Communications to pay T-Cubed, NS' telecommunications subsidiary, approximately \$36 million, plus prejudgment interest at a rate of 9% per annum, in connection with its contractual obligations to T-Cubed.
-Williams Communications has appealed and has posted an appeal bond for the full amount of the judgment and interest.
-In the event the appeals court reverses the judgment and returns the case to the trial court for further proceedings, T-Cubed's ability to collect and retain the \$36 million receivable due from Williams Communications may be limited because of the latter's financial condition and any subsequent developments in the trial court.
+On January 29, 2003, the United States District Court for the Northern District of Georgia entered an order requiring WilTel to pay T-Cubed, NS' telecommunications subsidiary, approximately \$36 million, plus prejudgment interest at a rate of 9% per annum, in connection with its contractual obligations to T-Cubed.
+WilTel has appealed and has posted an appeal bond for the full amount of the judgment and interest.
+In the event the appeals court reverses the judgment and returns the case to the trial court for further proceedings, T-Cubed's ability to collect and retain the \$36 million receivable due from WilTel may be limited because of the latter's financial condition and any subsequent developments in the trial court.
 The shortfall, if any, cannot now be determined.
-Williams Communications' parent, Williams Communications Group, Inc., filed in April 2002 a voluntary petition for reorganization under Chapter 11 of the U.S. Bankruptcy Code, and emerged from bankruptcy in October 2002.
-Williams Communications was not included in the bankruptcy petition.
+In March of 2003, WilTel filed a demand for arbitration of counterclaims first asserted in the above contract litigation relating to alleged construction defects, and T-Cubed asserted additional claims relating to costs incurred under the contract.
+The arbitration is currently scheduled for December 2003.
+Management believes that NS will prevail in these matters and that any potential liability for the claims should not have a material adverse effect on NS' financial position, results of operations or liquidity.